bohnjonas/bohnjonas.github.io/content/projects/Semsterthesis/index.md

 date: 2024-02-01
 authors:
     - admin
-summary: "This work was done as part of my Semester Project at the Center for Project-Based Learning, where I developed a novel approach to improve object detection on rescource constrained devices in low-light conditions.
+summary: "This work was done as part of my Semester Project at the Center for Project-Based Learning.
 Grade: 5.75 / 6.0"

 abstract: "This thesis explores the challenges of object detection in low-light conditions and proposes a novel approach to improve performance.
 We demonstrate the effectiveness of our method on a standard benchmark dataset, achieving state-of-the-art results in challenging scenarios."